 Overview of the History of The Central New York Humanities Corridor

-The Central New York Humanities Corridor is a unique regional collaboration between Syracuse University, Cornell University, and University of Rochester, as well as CNY regional Liberal Arts Colleges in seven different areas of research and humanistic inquiry.
+The Central New York Humanities Corridor is a unique regional collaboration between Syracuse University, Cornell University, the University of Rochester, as well the schools of the New York Six Liberal Arts Consortium in seven different areas of research and humanistic inquiry.
 Each institution brings a vibrant and distinguished humanistic scholarly tradition to the collective work of the CNY Humanities Corridor.
 In the aggregate, the Corridor’s programs bolster the relationships, productivity, and reciprocity common to the region’s humanities community, as well as heightened visibility, enhancing public engagement in its activities.
 The initiative is today regarded as a highly visible scholarly presence in the region, if not nationally, as a new model of collaboration and resource-sharing that can also be adapted to other regions and inter-university partnerships.